-Robo-advisors are gaining popularity because of their low fees and simple, hands-off approach.
-But as more robos come into existence, it becomes harder to figure out which one you should go with.
-To help you decide, SmartAsset’s financial experts created this list of the best robo-advisors as of 2020.
-We recommend looking through each company’s fees, minimum initial investments and other services to help you decide which is best for you.
+Robo-advisors are quite popular due to their low fees and simple, hands-off investment approach.
+But as more robo-advisors come about, the harder it becomes to figure out which one you should go with.
+To help you decide, SmartAsset created this list of the top robo-advisors for 2020.
+Look through each company’s fees, minimum initial investments and other services to help you decide which is best suited to your needs.

 Like any financial service, robo-advisors use a plethora of different fee arrangements and investment philosophies, along with offering a variation of features like automatic rebalancing and tax-loss harvesting.
 As a result, some robo-advisors are better suited for certain types of investors than others.
-To narrow down your choices, check out the best robo-advisors of 2020 below.
+Below are SmartAsset’s choices for the best robo-advisors of 2020.

 |Best For||Investors with a sizable balance|